HackerHansen/AmongUsCosmetics/README.md

 This program probably isn't optimized very well, but it runs pretty fast.
 It was written in C++.

-To use this, simply run the executable.
+To use this, download and run the newset executable from the [releases](https://github.com/HackerHansen/AmongUsCosmetics/releases/) page.

 If you have the money to actually buy the cosmetics, I would encourage doing so to support the devs.
 They work hard to bring us a good game :)